benmaier/epipack/docs/tutorial/temporal_networks.rst

-Note that such simulations are based on the simulation routine for static networks and therefore numerically correct but not particularly efficient (the event set is reset entirely every time the network structure changes).
+Note that such simulations are based on the simulation routine for static networks and therefore numerically correct but not particularly efficient (the event set is reset in its entirety every time the network structure changes).

 The idea is once again that prototyping should be fast, i.e. building new models in a flexible manner, leaving simulation efficiency aside.

+Standard epipdemiological models are implemented in tacoma_ which you should use if you want to go for fast simulations.

 Temporal Network Objects
 ------------------------